aexol-studio/axolotl/Readme.md

 ## 😮 What?

-Axolotl is a framework overlord/wrapper thats lets you forget about type-casting and looking into schemas.
+Axolotl is a framework overlord/wrapper that lets you forget about type-casting and constantly looking into schemas.
 When there is no drama, only efficiency remains.

 <br />

 Features of Axolotl:
-- ⚙️ Generates models at runtime during development - which ensures type safety
+- ⚙️ During development generates models at runtime - ensuring type safety
 - 🏃 Enables seamless migration between different GraphQL Servers
 - 🤓 Lets you write your own adapters for various purposes
 - 🐙 Supports micro-federation!
 - 🦕 Supports Deno from version 0.2.7
-- 😂 Is very easy to setup, start and integrate
+- 😂 Is very easy to set up, run and integrate

 <br />